juliandashev/DrawingSoftware/README.md

 On tab "Манипулации" are some manipulation that could be done to a shape, like chaning fill color, stroke color, size, etc.

 Here are some key combinations:
-- Control + C copies selected figures
+- Control + C: copies selected figures
-- Control + V pastes copied figures
+- Control + V: pastes copied figures
-- Control + A selectes everything
+- Control + A: selectes everything
-- Del key deletes everything selected
+- Del: deletes selected item/s
-- Control + G groups selected elements
+- Control + G: groups selected elements
-- Congtrol + U ungroups selected elements
+- Control + U: ungroups selected elements
 - Disselecting happenes when clicking away from alrady selected primitives

 Exit and Save model are still on progress